juytter/commoncolors.css/README.md

 ```

-Add the prefix `bg-` to apply background colors
+Add a prefix `bg-` to apply background colors

 ```html
 /* white text on red background */